Tannerite: Notable incidents

 On April 23, 2017, Dennis Dickey, an off-duty U.S. Border Patrol agent, shot a Tannerite target in a gender reveal celebration on state trust land south of Tucson, Arizona, which accidentally ignited the nearby dry brush and started a 46000 acre fire known as the Sawmill Fire.
 At the time, winds were gusting up to 40 mph and the National Weather Service had issued a fire watch in the area.
 By the time the wildfire was mostly contained one week later, it had jumped over the Santa Rita Mountains and crossed State Route 83, spreading into the historic Empire Ranch and the surrounding 42000 acre Las Cienegas National Conservation Area.
 The estimated damage caused by the blaze was $8.19 million.
 Dickey pleaded guilty in September 2018 to a misdemeanor violation of U.S. Forest Service regulations and was sentenced to five years' probation.
 He also was ordered to pay restitution, with an initial payment of $100,000 (taken from his retirement fund) and monthly payments of $500 per month thereafter for 20 years unless his income changes significantly.
 The payments will total $220,000 over the 20 years, after which the case will return to a judge to make a decision about future restitution.
 The eventual restitution payments could hypothetically be up to $8,188,069.

 On April 23, 2021, another gender reveal party involved 80 lb of Tannerite detonated at the bottom of a quarry in Kingston, New Hampshire, rattling homes in not just New Hampshire but also parts of north-eastern Massachusetts.
-Although no one was injured, some homes experienced damaged foundations and water from the faucet briefly turned brown.
+Although no one was injured, some nearby residents believe the blast may have damaged their foundations and at least one resident reported that their tap water turned brown after the blast.
 The person who purchased and detonated the Tannerite turned himself in to Kingston police.